 At Merseburg University of Applied Sciences you do not pay any tuition fees!

-The Studentenwerk charges a semester fee of circa EUR 260 per semester.
-It supports student meals, students cultural projects, social services and renovation projects.
-A semester ticket is also included.
+The Studentenwerk (Student Union) charges a semester fee of around EUR 280 per semester.
+The Student Union uses the money to support student lunches, student cultural projects, social services and refurbishment projects.
+A semester ticket (Germany ticket) is also included.
 More information can be found here.

-A single room on the campus costs EUR 300 per month + one-time charge of EUR 340 deposit.
+A single room on campus currently costs EUR 305 per month + a one-time charge of EUR 350 deposit.

-The health insurance costs circa EUR 110 per month.
+The health insurance costs around EUR 130-150 per month.

 Here you will find our cooperation partners.

-Within the first week after your arrival, you need to register at the local authorities (even for a temporary stay).
+Within the first two weeks after your arrival, you need to register at the local authorities (even for a temporary stay).
 The proof of residence registration is needed to open a bank account.
 You will need your passport and visa (if necessary) and your rental contract.

-Each student receives EUR 75 from the city of Merseburg if they agree that their permanent address is in Merseburg.
-So, apply straight away for this bonus when you go to the local residents' registration office.
+Each student receives a EUR 100 bonus per year from the city of Merseburg if they choose that their permanent address is in Merseburg.
+So, make sure to apply straight away for this bonus when you go to the local residents' registration office.

-Students from non-EU countries planning to stay in Merseburg for over three months, must register at the foreigners' registration office.
-You will need your passport and visa (if necessary), two biometric passport photos, the proof of residence registration, your matriculation certificate and proof of health insurance.
+Students from non-EU countries planning to stay in Merseburg for more than three months must additionally register at the foreigners' registration office.
+You will need your passport and visa (if necessary), two biometric passport photos, the proof of residence registration, your certificate of enrolment and a proof of health insurance.

-If you have any trouble filling in the registration forms, our buddies will help you and, if necessary, take you along to all the offices.
+If you have problems filling out the registration forms, our buddies will help you and accompany you to all the offices.

 Other Information

 Do you have problems with your studies, study programme or internship here in Merseburg that you cannot solve on your own?
 Are you dissatisfied with the work of the International Office and would like to share your criticism with us?
-Together we are looking for solutions to your problem.
+Together we will look for solutions to your problem.
+Please feel free to get in touch with us, by e-mail or meet us in the International Office (Hg/G/1/23).

 Movies about HoMe